batty211/smartlock-tuya/docs/next-session-notes.md

    - `doorbell`
    - `initiative_message`
    - `video_request_realtime`
-3. When a request event arrives, set `Video Call Request` to on immediately.
+3. When a request event arrives, set `Call Active` to on immediately.
 4. Open an unlock window for 90 seconds.
 5. Make the lock entity available during that window if the device is online.
 6. After the window expires, turn request state off and make unlock unavailable again.